daniel-isidro/master_kschool/master_class_38.md

 **pandas and spark DataFrames**

 When writing spark DataFrames into CSVs, thes CSV files are in relaity containers of as many CSV files as partitions were in the cluster

+it is recommended using spark DataFrames instead of rdd, as their use is similar to pandas